ahmedmohamedezz/django_docs_tutorial_app/notes.md

 - to run the tests of an application, run `python manage.py test app_name`

 - a good way to spot untested parts of your application is to check code coverage

+- the admin page offers inlines like `StackedInline` and `TabularInline`

+- the `DIRS` in `settings.TEMPLATES` entry is a list of filesystem directories to check when loading django templates (search path)

+-